joyboseroy/sequence-machine-revisited/README.md

 # sequence-machine-revisited

-A faithful PyTorch reimplementation of the on-line sequence machine from my PhD work (University of Manchester, 2005), benchmarked against modern sequence models (LSTM, Transformer) and a dense-memory baseline, twenty years later.
+A faithful PyTorch reimplementation of the on-line sequence machine from Joy Bose's PhD work (Furber & Shapiro, University of Manchester, 2005), benchmarked against modern sequence models (LSTM, Transformer) and a dense-memory baseline, twenty years later.